 Towerful of Mice

 This Witcher III: Wild Hunt side-quest one takes the cake for being the one you’re most likely to be emotionally invested in.
 It starts with the seemingly jovial opening of Dandelion’s new cabaret.
 Everything, thanks to Geralt, is ready, everything, except for Priscilla, Dandelion’s partner.
 A messenger bursts in and we find out that Priscilla has been attacked.
 Thus begins an investigation into Novigrad’s darker realms.
 You chase a macabre serial killer and try to follow the correct clues.
 Miss one, or make the wrong choice, and you’ll end up with the wrong man (though one equally as depraved).
-This is one you definitely want to see to the end.
+This is one of the best Witcher 3 side quests and you’ll definitely want to see it through to the end.

 Return to Crookback Bog

-The entire ordeal with the Bloody Baron is equal parts haunting and thrilling, which is why, you’ll want to see it through to the bitter end.
+The entire Witcher 3 side quest ordeal with the Bloody Baron is equal parts haunting and thrilling.
 You find out that Anna, wife of the Bloody Baron, was locked in servitude to the three crones this entire time.
 You can either leave the Baron to try and rescue her himself, or return to the house of the crones with him and free her from her bonds.
 You don’t know what you’ll find but you probably hope that it’s a happy ending.
-As was said before and as many of you will probably know by now, happy endings are rare in The Witcher III.
+As was said before and as many of you will probably know by now, happy endings are rare in The Witcher 3.
 Depending on the choices you made in the quests preceding this one, Anna will either die, which will lead to the Baron’s suicide, or be left without her sanity.
 Though the atmosphere is chilling, you will emerge victorious if not just a little more cynical.

 On the Skellige isles, you’ll come across some eccentric folk.
 Some of those folk are bitter, haunted people, like Udalryk, jarl of clan Brokvar.
 When you encounter him on Spikeroog, you’ll quickly come to realise that his mind is being torn apart by the voice of guilt.
 A voice the jarl seems to think comes from the gods.
 In reality, he’s being tormented by a Hym, a creature that feeds off of guilt and torment.
 In this case, the guilt Udalryk feels for the death of his brother, Aki.
 There are two ways to get rid of the monster.
 One of which is to spend a night at Udalryk’s old home with Udalryk, and the other is to trick the Hym.
 Both provide an eerie experience though the latter will really shock and unsettle you, if only for a moment.